tarak510605/asana-rl-seed-data/README.md

 # Asana RL Seed Data Generator

 A Python project that generates realistic seed data for an Asana-like project management system.
-Created for a Research Scientist Internship take-home assignment.

 ## Overview